Working

 That being said, its striking appearance, towering intelligence, and affinity for herding do recommend a relation to Australian longhaired Collies, German Sheepdogs, and other, much revered European herding dogs.

-The Aussie's fantastic intelligence and capacity for work have made them a favourite on farms, where they can be deployed to herd livestock as large as cattle, and also a stalwart of the cowboy rodeo circuit and other dog sports.
+The Aussie’s fantastic intelligence and capacity for work has made them a favourite on farms, where they can be deployed to herd livestock as large as cattle, and also a stalwart of the cowboy rodeo circuit and other dog sports.

 This enduring popularity resulted in the 1957 founding of the Australian Shepherd Club of America and culminated in the breed being registered with the American Kennel Club (1993) by the United States Australian Shepherd Association.

 Due to their intelligence and strong herding instinct, Australian Shepherds require regular exercise and experienced dog owners.
-Boosted by vigorous exercise and an authoritative lead, their fun-loving, affectionate, and child-friendly nature can make them an utterly gorgeous family pet.
+Boosted by vigorous exercise and an authoritative lead, their fun-loving, affectionate and child-friendly nature can make them an utterly gorgeous family pet.

 It is worth noting, however, that Aussies herd livestock, such as sheep, by nipping at their heels.
-As such, without a firm hand and regular stimulation, this behaviour may be replicated in their human counterparts.
+As such, without a firm hand and regular stimulation, this behaviour may be replicated towards their human counterparts.

 More to the point, such is their intelligence, that Aussies are even known to have been able to trick less experienced dog owners, so Aussie owners, keep your wits about you – you might just find yourself bamboozled by your clever pooch!

-Ultimately, Aussie Shepherds are the perfect pets for households of any kind that are seeking an intelligent, trainable, and energetic partner in crime.
+Ultimately, Aussie Shepherds are the perfect pet for households of any kind that are seeking an intelligent, trainable, and energetic partner in crime.
 If that sounds like you, then a lovely Aussie is the perfect shepherd for your flock.

 To keep your Aussie Shepherd’s adorably soft, fluffy coat in perfect, waterproof condition, it’s recommended that weekly grooming sessions should become routine.

-However, during the shedding seasons (Spring and Autumn), a combination of regular warm baths, brushing, and a fun-filled blow-dry should keep your faithful friend's fur loss under control.
+However, during the shedding seasons (Spring and Autumn), a combination of regular warm baths, brushing and a fun-filled blow-dry should keep your faithful friend’s fur loss under control.
 In particular, an undercoat brush is recommended every three days to capture and remove any excess dog hair lost from its thick undercoat.

 Happily, during the non-shedding seasons, simply washing your Aussie when they become dirty is more than sufficient.